Don McLaughlin: Tenure

 McLaughlin's state legislative career was formed in the foreshadow of Uvalde shooting; as such, among his first legislative proposal's was a bill he dubbed the "Uvalde Strong Act" which is aimed toward addressing law enforcement shortcomings on that day.
 In contrast to his predecessor Tracy King, McLaughlin opposes raising the age to purchase semi-automatic rifles from 18 to 21.

 Personal life

 McLauglin and his wife of over 30 years, Karen, have two adult sons, and are active church-goers.
+He lives in Uvalde.